garrandall/popular-music-data/tracks/this-is-why-i-m-hot-mims.md

 This is why, This is why
 This is why I'm hot, huh
 This is why I'm hot
-This is why I'm hot, ooh
+This is why I'm hot, oh
 This is why, this is why
 This is why I'm hot